yonis-savary/sharp-php/Docs/logic/controllers.md

 );
 ```

+But as your application grows, the routes number can become confusing, knowing which route lead to which method and which method is used by which route can be hard

 ## Controller trait

-If you want to group your logic and routes declarations, you can make your class use the `Controller` trait, which has the `declareRoutes()` method that is called when your application's routes are loaded
+If you want to group your logic and routes declarations, you can make a class that use the `Controller` trait

+When `Router` loads your application routes, it will call the `declareRoutes()` method of every `Controller` and give itself as a parameter

 ```php
 class MyController